rspatial/terra/README.md

 status](https://travis-ci.org/rspatial/terra.svg?branch=master)](https://travis-ci.org/rspatial/terra)

 `terra` is an R package that replaces [raster](https://github.com/rspatial/raster).
-It has a very similar, but simpler, interface, and it is much faster.
+It has a very similar interface, but it is simpler and much faster.

-All native computations are done in C++.
+`terra` is written in C++.
 Classes, methods and properties are exposed via a Rcpp module.
 The R side has two main S4 classes (SpatRaster and SpatVector) that represent spatial data.
 These classes have only slot, a reference to a C++ object.
 They are used to provide a "normal" "S4" R user-interface as in the raster package.

 ## Installation